Understanding High Ratio Mortgages in Canada

 What Is a High Ratio Mortgage in Canada?

-A high ratio mortgage in Canada means you’re buying a home with less than 20% down.
-Pretty straightforward, right?
+A high ratio mortgage in Canada is when you buy a home with less than 20% down.
+This is pretty straightforward, right?

-But here’s where it gets a little more detailed.
-In Canada, if your down payment is under 20%, your mortgage is considered high ratio, and you’re required to get mortgage default insurance (a.k.a.
-CMHC insurance).
-This protects the lender if you default on your mortgage.
-It doesn’t protect you—it’s for the lender’s security—but it’s what makes low-down-payment homebuying possible in the first place.
+However, there's more to understand.
+In Canada, if your down payment is under 20%, your mortgage is deemed high ratio.
+You are required to obtain mortgage default insurance (also known as CMHC insurance).
+This insurance protects the lender in case you default on your mortgage.
+It doesn't protect you; it secures the lender’s investment.
+Still, this insurance makes low-down-payment home buying possible.

-So, if you’re putting 5%, 10%, or 15% down, you’re getting a high ratio mortgage.
-And yes, that default insurance premium is added to your mortgage total unless you choose to pay it upfront.
+So, if you’re putting down 5%, 10%, or 15%, you’re getting a high ratio mortgage.
+Yes, that default insurance premium is included in your mortgage total unless you pay it upfront.

 How Much Is the Insurance on a High Ratio Mortgage?

-The less you put down, the more mortgage default insurance you’ll pay.
-It’s tiered, so every little bit of extra down payment can save you money on premiums.
+The less you put down, the more mortgage default insurance you will pay.
+It’s tiered, so every bit of extra down payment can save you money on premiums.

-Let’s be real: nobody loves paying insurance premiums, but here’s the bright side—this system is what allows Canadians to buy homes with 5% down.
-Without it, many buyers (especially first-timers) would be completely priced out of the market.
+Let’s be honest: nobody enjoys paying insurance premiums.
+However, this system allows Canadians to buy homes with just 5% down.
+Without it, many buyers, especially first-timers, would be priced out of the market.

 Do You Always Need 20% Down in Canada?

 Nope!
-That’s one of the most common mortgage myths I hear.
+That’s one of the biggest mortgage myths I encounter.

-If your purchase price is under $1.5 million, the minimum down payment is:
+If the purchase price is under $1.5 million, the minimum down payment is:

 5% on the first $500,000